 Preventing your pet from gaining weight this winter

-Here are some other helpful tips to help prevent your pet’s weight gain this winter.
+Here are some other helpful tips to help prevent your furry friend’s weight gain this winter.

 Create an exercise plan